Quarterly Meeting:

 We would like to thank The City of Dayton and MN DNR that are helping provide funding for the successful treatment of Diamond Lake.

-The Diamond Lake Improvement Association has contracted to treat Curly Leaf Pondweed (CLP), an Aquatic Invasive Species in Diamond Lake in 2025.
+The Diamond Lake Improvement Association has contracted to treat Curly Leaf Pondweed (CLP), an Aquatic Invasive Species in Diamond Lake in 2026.

 Diamond Lake Improvement Association has requested from the Minnesota Department of Natural Resources to the Diamond Lake Improvement Association a waiver of the requirement that the Association obtain the signatures of approval of owners of lakeshore property.
 Instead the Diamond Lake Improvement Association will notify property owners of the treatment through alternate forms.
 This notice is one form that the Diamond Lake Improvement Association is using to notify property owners.
-Other forms may include but are not limited to notification through the associations email list, website, annual newsletter and or meeting.

-With regard to the treatment for this year, 2025:
+With regard to the treatment for this year, 2026:

-1. The proposed date for treatment: April 1 through June 15, 2025
+1. The proposed date for treatment: April 1 through June 15, 2026.

-2. The target species for the treatment: Curly Leaf Pondweed
+2. The target species for the treatment: Curly Leaf Pondweed.